 |Resident workers method of travel to work|

-Analysis of the method of travel to work of the resident workers in Tablelands shows that 1.2% used public transport, while 69.8% used a private vehicle, compared with 3.7% and 71.6% respectively in Wholesale Trade.
+Analysis of the method of travel to work of the resident workers in Tablelands shows that 1.2% used public transport, while 70.5% used a private vehicle, compared with 3.7% and 71.6% respectively in Wholesale Trade within Tablelands.

-The major differences between the method of travel to work of the resident workers of Tablelands and Wholesale Trade were:
+The major differences between the method of travel to work of the resident workers in Tablelands and the Wholesale Trade workforce were:

-- A larger percentage of resident workers travelled to work by Car, as passenger (5.6% compared to 2.5%)
+- A smaller percentage of resident workers who travelled by car, as driver (62.9% compared to 69.1%)

-- A larger percentage of resident workers travelled to work by Walked only (4.8% compared to 1.9%)
+- A larger percentage of resident workers who travelled by car, as passenger (5.6% compared to 2.5%)

-- A smaller percentage of resident workers travelled to work by Car, as driver (62.9% compared to 69.1%)
+- A larger percentage of resident workers who walked only (4.8% compared to 1.9%)

-- A smaller percentage of resident workers travelled to work by Bus (1.1% compared to 3.7%)
+- A smaller percentage of resident workers who travelled by bus (1.1% compared to 3.7%)

-The largest changes in the method of travel of work of the resident workers in Tablelands between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in Tablelands between 2011 and 2016 were: